-Since childhood, Chris Bowyer has been interested in plants.
+Since childhood, Chris Bowyer has had a love of plants.
 During the 1980s his wife’s interest in creating dried flower arrangements led him into building up a collection of Helichrysums.
-The plants varied in stature, greyness of foliage colour and flower bract colour.
+The plants varied in stature, greyness of foliage color and flower bract color.

 One plant from the pink selection displayed buds in a shade of deep glowing red.
 This plant also had a tight dense habit with lovely grey-white foliage.
 In 1994, the plant earned a Certificate of Preliminary Commendation from the Royal Horticultural Society and Bowyer named the new cultivar ‘Ruby Cluster’.

-Following this success, Bowyer brought Helichrysum ‘Pink Sapphire‘, a pink version of ‘Ruby Cluster’, 'Ember Glow' with deep red buds ageing to fiery orange and ‘Amber Cluster‘ to Must Have Perennials™.
-The red buds of ‘Amber Cluster’open to a paler pink, then change to a fiery orange yellow, and finally fade to yellow flowers.
+Following this success, Bowyer brought Helichrysum ‘Pink Sapphire‘, a pink version of ‘Ruby Cluster’, ‘Ember Glow’ with deep red buds ageing to fiery orange and ‘Amber Cluster‘ to Must Have Perennials™.
+The red buds of ‘Amber Cluster’ open as pink, then change to a fiery orange yellow, and finally fade to yellow flowers.